TeamHG-Memex/agnostic/docs/design.rst

 Metadata
 --------

-Migration metadata is stored in the same schema that Agnostic is managing for you.
-This arrangement is highly convenient: Agnostic already has access to this schema, and the metadata stays right next to your data.
+Migration metadata is stored in the same database that Agnostic is managing for you.
+This arrangement is highly convenient: Agnostic already has access to this database, and the metadata stays right next to your data.
 If you backup your database, then your Agnostic metadata is backed up, too!

 The metadata table looks like this: